 Are you in love with nature and wildlife?
-Just 12 kilometres from the city centre is the Serra da Arrábida, an incredible place to go hiking and enjoy the views and serene natural surroundings.
+Just 12 kilometers from the city center is the Serra da Arrábida, an incredible place to go hiking and enjoy the views and serene natural surroundings.

 You can take a short drive along the narrow winding roads just east of Setúbal to have a day out on one of the most stunning beaches in Portugal – Portinho da Arrabida.
 The cove here is, without a doubt, one of the most beautiful in the country.

 Setúbal is a safe town where you can enjoy a quiet lifestyle.

 The crime levels are low.
 However, like in any other place, you need to be sensible.
 Take the usual precautions, especially at night time in the center.